SpadarShut/fbcrawlr/README.md

 ## Setup
 - Install [node.js](https://nodejs.org/en/) v14.8 or newer.
-  Or run scripts with --harmony-top-level-await node flag
+  Or run scripts with ``--harmony-top-level-await` node flag
-- run `npm i`
+- In repository directory run `npm i`
 - Copy `.env.yml.example` to `.env.yml`
-- Create a new throwaway email account for scraping, as it may be blocked by Facebook.
+- Register a new Facebook account with the new email as it may be blocked by Facebook..
-- Register new Facebook account with the new email.
 - Add Facebook email and password in `.env.yml`.